Can tides explain the low dark matter density in Fornax?: How likely is the tidal origin of the low dark matter density in Fornax?

-In Appendix~B we show that, particularly for our Fornax analogues, we expect the change in the radius of the maximum circular velocity, $R_{\rm max}$, as a satellites orbits, to be consistent with the ``tidal tracks'' of \citet{pen10} and \citet{dashlibrary2}.
+In Appendix~B we show that, particularly for our Fornax analogues, we expect the change in the radius of the maximum circular velocity, $R_{\rm max}$, as a satellites orbits, to be consistent with the ``tidal tracks'' of \citet{errani_navarro}.
 We estimate that the reduction in $V_{\rm max}$ could be overestimated by $\sim 10$~per~cent.
 This does not change the fact that our analogues are similar to Fornax in terms of their present-day $V_{\rm circ}(\rm{947~pc})$ (given that this quantity evolves similarly to $V_{\rm max}$).
-Nevertheless, we feel that a comprehensive convergence study of the tidal disruption of haloes in a cosmological setting, with inclusion of baryonic effects, is certainly warranted.
+Moreover, none of our Fornax analogues lose more than $\sim 90$~per~cent of their bound mass and they all have $>10^5$ particles at infall.
+According to \citet{vandenbosch2} and \citet{errani_navarro}, enhanced tidal stripping due to numerical effects is not noticeable for subhaloes with these properties.
+Nevertheless, we argue that a comprehensive convergence study of the tidal disruption of haloes in a cosmological setting, with the inclusion of baryonic effects, is certainly warranted.